shieldgenerator7/DnD-Stories/WinterStormDelivery/WinterStormDelivery_PlayerInfo.md

 This adventure takes place within a year after Kraken Raid, on a peninsula not yet explored in the Minotaur’s Maze universe.
 The season is winter and a huge blizzard is coming to the land.

+## Allowed Content

+All homebrew content in this document are allowed.

+Races:

+-   Only deer races are allowed
+-   Homebrew welcome
+-   Recommended: Reindeerkin

+Classes:

+-   All official classes
+-   Reality Bender
+-   Non-official subclasses allowed with DM approval
+-   Multiclassing NOT allowed

+Spells:

+-   Homebrew spells in this document
+-   If it’s on wikidot, and not on the banned list, it’s allowed
+-   Banned:
+    -   Silvery Barbs
+    -   Darkness
+    -   Counterspell
+    -   Dispel Magic
+    -   Antimagic Field
+    -   Wish
+    -   All technomagic spells

 # New Stuff

 There’s a lot of homebrew content made just for this adventure.
 The following content was all made by me, shieldgenerator7, specifically for this adventure.